Skip to content

 # → dist/greetlib-0.1.0-py3-none-any.whl

 Upload it with twine, then pip install greetlib anywhere.
-The wheel ships your compiled modules and lists jaclang as a runtime dependency.
+The wheel ships your compiled modules and runs under the jac binary -- it does not list jaclang as a runtime dependency.

 Reference: Publishing